Lixiaosa1996/MagneticFishRobot/README.md

 # MagneticFishRobot
 Software and hardware materials for Soft Magnetic Swimming Robot
+(For the manuscript "Bio-inspired Soft Magnetic Swimming Robot for Flexible Motions" submitted to ICRA 2025)

 01_Robot fabrication: the structure design of soft magnetic fish-shape robot (Solidworks 2021).
 02_On_robot circuit: the sch and pcb file of the on-robot circuit for sensing and wireless communication (VS Code).